 Trial and error can help you to spot patterns, but remember to stay safe.
 If you begin exercising when your blood sugar levels are high, you may experience dehydration and tiredness.
 This can make it harder for you to do your activity, so it’s important to drink more and keep hydrated.

-To help you get started, we’ve put together a set of general guidelines around blood sugar levels and exercise.
+To help you get started, we’ve put together a set of general guidelines around blood sugar levels and moving more for people who test their blood sugars.
 You may find them useful to refer to when you are preparing to get active.

 |Starting blood sugar levels||Recommendations|